 - What thoughts showed up?

-- What’s the intensity now compared to when it started?
-(Rate it 1–10)
+- What is the intensity now compared to when it started?
+Rate it 1 to 10.

-This serves two purposes: it closes the experience by giving it a clear ending, and it builds a record you can review later to spot patterns.
+This gives the experience a clear ending and builds a record you can review later to spot patterns.

 Choose a transition activity.
-Move toward something that holds your attention and isn’t associated with porn use:
+Move toward something that holds your attention and is not associated with porn use:

 - Go to a different room and start a specific task